 Of course, Non-Valerian steel swords like Jon Snow’s exist, and having animal designs on the pommel are nothing new, but the devil is in the details of pinpointing specifically where they originate.

 Everyone from the Vikings to Filipino warriors to the Romans made cool designs on the pommel.
 Those are cool and all, but do they open their eyes?
 Probably not.
 And neither did Jon’s.

 The Mountain’s sword is an Irish Long Sword

 The Mountain, being the strongest man in Westeros and the strongest man on Earth, would need an equally powerful weapon.
 What stands out about Gregor Clegane’s weapon is the pommel.
 It’s a symbol common among Irish long swords.
 It’s also featured prominently in the show as well in Sansa’s necklace as well as Cersei.
 Just throwing that out there…

-Arya’s Needle is a French Rapier
+Arya’s weapon is a French Rapier

 Jon had a tiny sword made for Arya long before she turned into a faceless assassin who knew how to use it.
 Her blade doesn’t have an edge and is best “sticking them with the pointy end.”